How to compile the DazukoFS module for an unsupported kernel version

 Security for Virtualized Environments (SVE) is the first comprehensive security solution for virtualized datacenters.
 The solution protects virtualized Windows, Linux, and Solaris systems, both servers and desktops.
 While integrated with VMware vShield, the unique architecture of the solution allows it to be leveraged when using any system virtualization offering.

-This article describes how to compile the DazukoFS module shipped with Silent Agent for an unsupported kernel version.
-DazukoFS enables Silent Agent to perform on-access scanning on Linux.
-For information on enabling on-access scanning and specifying the directories to be scanned, refer to the administrator documentation.
+This article describes how to compile the DazukoFS module shipped with Bitdefender Tools for an unsupported kernel version.
+DazukoFS enables Bitdefender Tools to perform on-access scanning on Linux.
+For information on enabling on-access scanning and specifying the directories to be scanned, refer to Administrator's Guide.